m4b0/m4b0.github.io/_posts/2020-01-21-math-is-accessible-to-any-brain.md

 ---
 layout: post
-title: 'Math is accessible to any brain' to make better choices
+title: Math is accessible to any brain to make better choices
 tags: math social political
 date: 2020-01-21
 ---